Towards Trapped-Ion Thermometry Using Cavity-Based EIT: Theory and model

+The trapped ion is assumed to occupy a thermal motional state after Doppler or sideband cooling.
+The populations of the harmonic oscillator levels follow the Boltzmann distribution, yielding the mean phonon occupation,

+where $\omega_{sec}$ is the trap secular frequency.
+Throughout this work, we assume that the ion's motional degree of freedom is in thermal equilibrium with an effective thermal reservoir.
+Accordingly, the motional state is described by a Gibbs (thermal) distribution over the harmonic oscillator eigenstates, and its mean phonon occupation is given by \autoref{eq:n_avg}.
+The temperature T therefore refers to the temperature of the effective thermal bath and is inferred from the measured mean phonon occupation.\\

-where $\gamma_{3j}$ represents the spontaneous decay rate from state $\ket{e}$ to state $\ket{j}$. \\ The phonon states are inherent to damping due to fluctuating electric field noise present in real ion trap.
-To account this scenerio we considered the trapped ion system such that it is coupled to a thermal bath.
-The fluctuation causes, initially the phonon numbers to be exchanged between the ion and reservoir, attending an equilibrium condition.
-The damping of the vibrational mode of the ion due to its coupling with a thermal reservoir is described by \cite{RevModPhys.87.1419}
+The phonon states are inherent to damping due to fluctuating electric field noise present in real ion traps.
+To account for this scenario, we considered the trapped ion system such that it is coupled to a thermal bath.
+Fluctuating electric-field noise induces phonon exchange between the ion and its surrounding reservoir, driving the system towards thermal equilibrium.
+Under this assumption, the mean phonon occupation obeys the standard rate equation for a damped harmonic oscillator coupled to a thermal bath \cite{RevModPhys.87.1419},

-where $\gamma_{b}$ is the phonon damping rate and $n_{\mathrm{th}}$ denotes the mean thermal phonon number at equilibrium.
-The average phonon number ($\bar{n}$) is related to temperature of the ion by,